tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ### TLS in Early Data

-In this variant, real TLS Client Hellos are tunneled within the early data payload of an outer TLS connection established with the client-facing server.
-This requires the client to have established a previous session — and obtained a PSK — with the server.
+In this variant, TLS Client Hellos are tunneled within early data payloads belonging to outer TLS connections established with the client-facing server.
+This requires clients to have established a previous session -— and obtained PSKs —- with the server.
+The client-facing server decrypts early data payloads to uncover Client Hellos destined for the hidden server, and forwards them onwards as necessary.
+All Server Hello messages generated in response by hidden servers are forwarded directly to client -- unmodified.
+This avoids double encryption of TLS handshake messages.

 Problems with this approach are: (1) servers may not always be able to distinguish inner Client Hellos from legitimate application data, (2) nested 0-RTT data may not function correctly, (3) 0-RTT data may not be supported -- especially under DoS -- leading to availability concerns, and (4) clients must bootstrap